voodoofugu/nexus-state/publish/README.md

 # nexus-state ✨

 A lightweight and flexible state management library for React applications with TypeScript's strong typing support.
-With `nexus-state`, you can easily build complex state structures while minimizing re-renders.
+With `nexus-state`, you can easily build complex state structures.
 While the library works with JavaScript, using TypeScript unlocks the full potential of type inference and autocompletion.

 This library came about by chance.
 I hadn't planned on using a state manager and simply updated states based on a flux-like architecture.
 Over time, I wanted to isolate state management into a separate component, which led to the creation of this library.